UANDES-4103-201910/course-project-gimenez-velez-1-2/README.md

 -Post Search (points a and b)
 -User Search (points a and b)

-Bugs: profile doesn show image and bio [SOLVED]
+Bugs: profile doesn't show image and bio [SOLVED]

 Assignment 4- On time submission 10/06